Alaska Yak Tours Day-To-Day Itinerary

 Distance is 2 miles (3.1 Km)

-The third day of trekking has some moderately steeper ups and downs on Tundra and Tussocks with a few creek crossings.
-There is about 1,100 feet of ascent and about 900 feet of descent.
+This day has some moderately steeper ups and downs on Tundra and Tussocks with creek crossings.
+There is about 1,100 feet of ascent and 900 feet of descent over the passes.

 5.5 miles (about 9 Km).